How to grill the most delicious, juicy, and tender steak! Plus, an insanely good steak marinade recipe.

 He’d found what he thought was the sprayable sunscreen, but was actually sprayable DIAPER RASH cream.
-And while finding that instead of the sunscreen wasn’t quite the problem, covering himself from head to toe in it was.
+And of course sprayed his entire body with it.

 Turns out diaper rash sprayable cream is even stickier and grosser than sunscreen on a dirt-covered body.

-Ever since attending the grilling camp I shared about here, I’ve been OBSESSED with grilling.
-Seriously, it’s my newest hobby and I’m pretty sure I’ve grilled just about every single day this month and last now.
-I’ve grilled a bit in the past, but it’s usually just been chicken or shrimp and occasionally a steak — nothing too crazy.
+Ever since attending the grilling camp I shared about here I’ve been OBSESSED with grilling.
+Seriously, it’s my newest hobby and I’ve grilled just about every day this month.
+Before going to that bootcamp I grilled a bit, but it was usually just been chicken or shrimp and occasionally a steak — nothing too crazy.

 Since coming back from the camp and reading just about everything I can about grilling (really, I’m so weird.), I can’t get enough.

 And one of the things I’ve learned is that when grilling steak, the steak marinade you use makes a big difference.
 Lucky for you I have a great steak recipe I’m sharing with you below, complete with a steak marinade recipe as well.

 I love this list of the top 10 steaks to grill by Steven Raichlen.
 (These photos are a NY Strip Steak, but my favorite GRILLED steak (right now) is probably a rib-eye)